DAIC-tud/docs/content/en/tutorials/running-llms.md

 For more on using Apptainer, see the [Apptainer tutorial](/tutorials/apptainer/).
 {{% /alert %}}

-{{% alert title="Tip" color="info" %}}
-The wrapper script in the template will build the image automatically if you skip this step, but running it yourself lets you watch progress and reuse a shared cache.
-{{% /alert %}}

 ## 3. Quick Interactive Test

 1. Start an interactive GPU session: